UBC-Geography/computing-resources/high-performance-computing/README.md

 within a JupyterLab session.
 See the entry above for session limits and documentation on starting a JupyterLab session from a JupyterHub cluster.
 Once your JupyterLab session is running, select the Software tab in the sidebar and find/load the rstudio-server module.
-You can then click the RStudio laucher, to open a new RStudio session.
+You can then click the RStudio launcher, to open a new RStudio session.
 While you can install any R library from CRAN, you can't use tools like conda and can only use software loaded as modules from the Alliance.
 If you need more flexibility for your RStudio session, setup and run